Natural rights and legal rights: John Locke

 In developing his concept of natural rights, Locke was influenced by reports of society among Native Americans, whom he regarded as natural peoples who lived in a "state of liberty" and perfect freedom, but "not a state of license".
 It also informed his conception of social contract.
-Although he does not blatantly state it, his position implies that even in light of our unique characteristics we should not be treated differently by our neighbors or our rulers.
-"Locke is arguing that there is no natural characteristic sufficient to distinguish one person from another... of, course there are plenty of natural differences between us" (Haworth 103).
-What Haworth takes from Locke is that, John Locke was obsessed with supporting equality in society, treating everyone as an equal.
+Although he does not say so explicitly, his position implies that even in light of our unique characteristics we should not be treated differently by our neighbors or our rulers.
+"Locke is arguing that there is no natural characteristic sufficient to distinguish one person from another... of course, there are plenty of natural differences between us" (Haworth 103).
+What Haworth takes from Locke is that John Locke was obsessed with supporting equality in society, treating everyone as an equal.
 He does though highlight our differences with his philosophy showing that we are all unique and important to society.
 In his philosophy, it is highlighted that the ideal government should also protect everyone, and provide rights and freedom to everyone, because we are all important to society.
 His ideas then were developed into the movements for freedom from the British creating our government.
 However, his implied thought of freedom for all is applied most heavily in our culture today.
 Starting with the civil rights movement, and continuing through women's rights, Locke's call for a fair government can be seen as the influence in these movements.
-His ideas are typically just seen as the foundation for modern democracy, however, it is not unreasonable to credit Locke with the social activism throughout the history of America.
+His ideas are typically just seen as the foundation for modern democracy; however, it is not unreasonable to credit Locke with the social activism throughout the history of America.